Derjyn/Cogitatio/README.md

 ### Setup

-A quick setup guide for getting started with Cogitation will go here.
+A quick setup guide for getting started with Cogitatio will go here.

 ### Usage